Overdosing

 My friend is overdosing, but I’m scared I’ll be arrested if I get help.

 You should never let fear of getting into trouble stop you from helping a friend who has taken too much.
 How quickly you act could be a matter of life or death.
 The hospital has no obligation to tell the police about your drug taking.
+The most important thing in that moment is that you saved someone’s life.
+Don’t worry about the possible repercussions because, odds are, the doctors and police will understand your position and treat you kindly.

 How do I know if I’m overdosing on drugs?